apache/steve/v3/README.md

 ## Integrity

-When an Election is "opened for voting", all Persons, Issues, and Monitors will be used to construct a singular hash that identifies the precise state of the Election.
+When an Election is "opened for voting", all Persons, Issues, and Monitors will be used to construct a singular hash (`opened_key`) that identifies the precise state of the Election.
 This hash is used to prevent any post-opening tampering of the Persons of record, the ballot, or those watching for such tampering.

+The recorded votes use the `opened_key` to produce the anonymized tokens for each Person and each Issue, and it is used as part of the vote encryption process.
+Any attempt to alter the election will produce a new `opened_key` value, implying that any recorded vote becomes entirely useless (the vote can not be matched to a Person, to an Issue, nor decrypted).

 ## Data at Rest